TopGrip HD vs. Venom Steel: Which Glove Offers the Best Value for Your Needs?

 Here is a chart outlining some key differences between TopGrip HD and Venom Steel nitrile gloves.

-Food Safe, Fentanyl Resistant, Chemo Drug Rated, WRAP-certified facility
+Food Safe, Chemo Drug Rated, WRAP-certified facility, meets ASTM standard D6319.

-No medical, fentanyl, or chemo certifications are published
+No medical, drug resistance, or chemo certifications are published

 Construction